Andrew4d3/makehtml/README.md

  ```
  Now you can build your pages with nunjucks by using the src/pages and src/templates folders.
 Anytime you make changes at those paths, it will generate new html pages at src/, these are the ones run by the server.

  *WARNING*: Keep in mind that if you decide to use Nunjucks after starting building your pages without it.
 All HTML pages at src/ will be completely overwritten by the new pages generated using the template engine.
-So you may lose some (or all) code developed there.
+So you might lose some (or all) code developed there.
 My advice here is: **If you started building without Nunjucks.
 DO NOT USE IT!
-Or you may lose precious work by doing so.**
+Or you might lose precious work by doing so.**

  [Check Nunjucks home site to learn how to use it](https://mozilla.github.io/nunjucks/)